terramilum/milumd/docs/guide/installing-node.md

 Before executing the chain, modify its parameters to prevent conflicts with other chains:

 MONIKER: Node name visible on the block explorer if your validator approves a block.
-PASSWORD: Wallet private key stored in the system keyring with a password.
-Choose a strong password and save it securely.

 ```bash
 ./install_full_node_mainnet.sh